 Best bars in Tsim Sha Tsui

-When it comes to selecting a location to wow a date or visiting friends or family, Aqua Spirit is one of the best spots in all Hong Kong.
+When it comes to selecting a location to wow a date or visiting friends or family, Aqua Spirit is one of the best spots in all of Hong Kong.
 There’s a stunning view and the drinks are equally good.
-Try the 29 Barrels ($128) a twist on a whisky sour that uses Bulleit Bourbon for a spicy base, which is shaken together with chestnut, honey, lemon juice and egg white.
+Try the 29 Barrels ($138), a twist on a whisky sour that uses Bulleit bourbon for a spicy base, and is shaken together with chestnut, honey, lemon juice and egg white.
 It comes served straight up and torched for a crème brûlée-esque finish.

 Knutsford Terrace is TST’s most colourful strip of bars and eateries.
-Assembly is one of the best options for a drink in the ’hood.
-A relaxed spot touting itself as a gastropub serving molecular mixology, the drinks here are a tad cheaper than many places these days – mostly about the $90 mark – and while they’re not exactly Heston Blumenthal style scientific creations, they more than do the job.
+And Assembly is one of the best options for a drink in the ’hood.
+A relaxed spot touting itself as a gastropub serving molecular mixology, the drinks here are a tad cheaper than many places these days – mostly around the $90 mark – and while they’re not exactly Heston Blumenthal-style scientific creations, they more than do the job.

 Sitting pretty atop iSquare above the hustle and bustle of Nathan Road, Eyebar is a contender for one of the best vantage points in the city.
-All you need do here is sit back on the comfortable terrace, take in the unobstructed views of Victoria Harbour and relax with a cold beer or one of the signature cocktails.
-Job done.
+Sit back on the comfortable terrace and take in unobstructed views of Victoria Harbour with a cold beer or signature specialty cocktail.

 A Japanese chain, i Darts’ TST outpost is actually its first outside of its home country.
-Found inside Tsim Sha Tsui’s vertical drinking centre, Katherine House, this place won’t appeal to quiet cocktail sophisticates but the fun and friendly atmosphere should be appealing to just about everyone else.
+Found inside Tsim Sha Tsui’s vertical drinking centre, Katherine House, this place might not be for quiet cocktail sophisticates but the fun and friendly atmosphere should be appealing to just about everyone else.

-A breezy bar on Austin Avenue, Scarlett is an excellent choice for anyone looking for a casual drink in downtown Kowloon.
+A breezy bar on Austin Avenue, Scarlett is an excellent choice for anyone looking for a casual drink in Kowloon.
 The drinks menu encompasses standard cocktails, spirits and a good selection of French wines by the bottle, including certain affordable options.
-The cocktails aren’t innovative, but they’re well made, good value and served with a smile.
+The cocktails aren’t innovative, but they’re well-made, good value and served with a smile.
 Three ticks for us.